 It’s easy for your hand to get tired when you’re blow-drying your hair with a round brush.
-Models with an ergonomically designed handle are easier to hold and can help prevent hand fatigue.
+Models with ergonomically designed handles are easier to hold and can help prevent hand fatigue.
 Opt for a brush with a contoured gel grip for the most comfortable handle.

 Some round brushes feature a vented design.
 This means their barrel has spaces or vents between the bristles that allow the air from your blow dryer to pass through.
 A vented brush can help cut down on drying time, but it doesn’t always provide the smoothest results, so it’s best if you only want a rough blow out.